 I love Halloween.
 So, so, so much.
-One of my favorite things about the holiday is it’s the one time a year where I have the opportunity to visit haunted places, spooky attractions and get the creeps just because I can.
+One of my favorite things about the holiday is it’s the one time a year when I have the opportunity to visit haunted places, and spooky attractions and get the creeps just because I can.
 I love it.
 So for those of you who love it too and are living in North Carolina currently and love a good scare like me, I have compiled the 7 haunts and attractions I feel are the best in the state.

 The Michael Myers House